-I am a freelance writer and really enjoy writing about my life experiences.
-I decided to help out Smart Divorce Network and write some articles hoping they will help others that have been through some of what I have been through.
-I am a successful step child and have step children of my own.
-Feel free to comment on my articles and let me know your stories.
+Stacie Wilmat is a freelance writer and really enjoy writing about my life experiences.
+She decided to help out Smart Divorce Network and write some articles hoping they will help others that have been through some of what she has been through.
+She is a successful step child and have step children of her own.
+Feel free to comment on her articles and let her know your stories.

 Zoosk, Christian Mingle, Match.Com-these are just a few of the popular dating sites that have been ruling millennials dating scene.
 It doesn’t matter if you are searching for a fling or a long-term relationship; the idea of dating after 50 has changed drastically with this generation due to the rise of online dating.

 However, if you find yourself being unfamiliar with how social media works, using these tools can be a challenge to figure out todays dating landscape.
 It doesn’t matter if you find yourself single late in life or if you have yet to marry, dating after 50 can be difficult for most everyone.
 For me, being a single mother, soon to turn 52, with both my children still under their teen years, this can be one scary step.

 While all the traditional ways of dating do still exist, let’s face it, times have changed.
 It’s a big scary world out there and getting to know someone over the internet is even more challenging than running into a person at a club and talking face to face as it once was in our younger days.
 Remember when clubs existed?
 That’s like looking at a pay phone and having your children ask you “what is that old thing”.

 There are plenty of apps and dating sites to pick and choose from giving you options so that you can be careful in picking the ones you feel comfortable with.
 Don’t make the same mistakes as you read where other singles wish they had never signed up.